Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version2/day7/README.md

 * Asteroids Functioning

+NOTE: CHANGES WERE ONLY MADE IN THE MAIN- SPACESTAR CLASS AND AN ASTEROID CLASS WAS CREATED

 # What am I working on?

 I am going to be developing levels in the game and change in the speed for each character on different stages.